isx9/isx9/README.md

-# Isabella Di Lorenzi
+# Hello!

-Data Science student, driven by curiosity about the patterns that shape data and behavior ✨
+I'm a Data Science student, driven by curiosity about the patterns that shape data and behaviour ✨